Auerilas/ecopy/docs/source/ordination.rst

 		A matrix for ordination, where objects are rows and descriptors/variables as columns.
 Can have mixed data types (both quantitative and qualitative).
 If all columns are quantitative, this method is equivalent to PCA.
 If all columns are qualitative, this method is equivalent to MCA.
 Should not be used with ordered factors.
 In order to account for factors, this method creates dummy variables for each factor and then assigns weights to each dummy column based on the number of observations in each column.

 	wt_r: list or numpy.ndarray
-		Optional vector of row weights
+		Optional vector of row weights.

 	ndim: int
-		Number of axes and components to save
+		Number of axes and components to save.

 	**Attributes**

 	.. py:attribute:: evals

-		Eigenvalues in order of largest to smallest
+		Eigenvalues in order of largest to smallest.

 	.. py:attribute:: pr_axes

-		The principle axes of each column
+		The principle axes of each column.

 	.. py:attribute:: row_coords

-		Row coordinates along each principle axis
+		Row coordinates along each principle axis.

 	.. py:attribute:: pr_components

-		The principle components of each row
+		The principle components of each row.

 	.. py:attribute:: column_coords

-		Column coordinates along each principle component
+		Column coordinates along each principle component.

 	**Methods**